umairrazam/spree_products_qa/README.md

 [![Coverage Status](https://coveralls.io/repos/netguru/spree_products_qa/badge.png?branch=master)](https://coveralls.io/r/netguru/spree_products_qa?branch=master)
 [![Code Climate](https://codeclimate.com/github/netguru/spree_products_qa.png)](https://codeclimate.com/github/netguru/spree_products_qa)

 This extension adds Q&A Sections for products.
-Logged users can ask a question, and then admins are able to answer it.
+Logged in users can ask a question, and then admins are able to answer it.
 All answered (and accepted) questions are displayed on a product page.

+This project is a fork of [spree_product_qa](https://github.com/netguru/spree_products_qa) by Netguru.
+This is being actively maintained by [Truemark Technology](https://www.truemark.dev) to support spree 4.0 and later versions.

 How does it work?
 -------------